pandora-mccme/hdbmonitor/README.md

 * System tracks changes in check files and automatically reload them.
 * New check files are automatically tracked and run as jobs.
 * On removal of check file tool stops executing related job.
 Same for database directories - directory deletion causes monitor for this directory to stop.
 * `conf.dhall` changes are tracked.
-If config is invalid, old jobs are removed, but database monitor is not stopped, after config fix everything will work again.
+If config is invalid, old jobs are removed, but database monitor is not stopped, when config is fixed everything will work again.
-* On removal of `.monitor` directory tool dies with error message.

 #### Other implementation details

-* We do not track hidden files (prefixed with dot).
-Also we do not care about plain files on a level of database directories but traverse directories on level of check files.
 * If assertion cannot be parsed from `conf.dhall` or check file, it is treated as `not null` instead of throwing error.
 * Database queries are based on `hasql` library, which has quite strict control over what query is expected to return.
 So you may encounter some unfamiliar errors in Telegram.
 In all cases we know they are reasonable against provided assertions.
 Also usage of this library as a backend limits us to PostgeSQL databases.
 It's possible to extend to other backends.
-* File watch is implemented over `inotify`.
-It's a Linux kernel subsystem, so it's why tool is Linux-specific.
-It's possible to extend at least to MacOS using `kqueue` backend.
+* File watch was never tested on Mac and Windows.
 * Hopefully you will find our logs detailed but not floody.

 ### Telegram caveat.